Find Affordable College Courses

 13% Racial-Ethnic Minorities*

-Oregon Institute of Technology is the 3rd most popular school in the nation for students seeking a bachelor's degree in nuclear medical technology/technologist.
-Each year, around 5,300 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $9,572 per year, while in-state graduate students, on average, pay $13,209 per year.
-The nuclear medical technology/technologist program at Oregon Institute of Technology awarded 15 bachelor's degrees during the 2020-2021 school year.
-About 60% of this group were women, and 13% were students from an underrepresented racial-ethnic group.
+University of Cincinnati - Main Campus is the 5th most popular school in the nation for students seeking a bachelor's degree in nuclear medical technology/technologist.
+The average in-state tuition for full-time undergraduates is $11,228 per year, while in-state graduate students, on average, pay $13,224 per year.
+During the most recent year for which we have data, 14 people received their bachelor's degree in nuclear medical technology/technologist from UC.
+Around 13% of these students were from an underrepresented racial-ethnic group, and 100% were women.

 #5